cloudevents/spec/spec.md

     [RFC 2046](https://tools.ietf.org/html/rfc2046)
 * For Media Type examples see [IANA Media Types](http://www.iana.org/assignments/media-types/media-types.xhtml)

-### properties
+### identificationLabels
 * Type: `Map`
-* Description: This is a place for custom key-value pairs a producer or middleware want to include to provide more information about the event.
+* Description: This is a place for custom key-value pairs a producer or middleware want to include to provide more identification information about the event.
 It does not have mandated definition of the keys.
   For example, a producer could put an event identification label which will be used by a serverless platform to correlate this event with other types of events associated with the same application workflow instance.
 When adding a new key-value pair, care SHOULD be taken to use a name that is descriptive enough and not overlapping with the other keys.
-The extensions.md document contains some possible attributes that could be used as the keys, but producers are free to define their own.
 * Constraints:
   * OPTIONAL
   * If present, MUST contain at least one entry